fredhohman/fredhohman.github.io/_posts/blog/2016-05-24-polo-club-of-data-science.md

 &nbsp;

-During my first year I've been working in the field of material informatics: a new field that uses the power of data science techniques to better solve problems in materials science.
+During my first year I've been working in the field of materials informatics: a new field that uses the power of data science techniques to better solve problems in materials science.
 A year ago this seemed like good fit considering my background in math, physics, and interest in data.
-This year I contributed to handful of related projects too, including bypassing expensive simulations by building a [surrogate model for material grain growth][grain-growth], contributing to the open-source material informatics python package [PyMKS][pymks] developed within the research group, and applying informatics approaches to advanced materials in the [Materials Development Program][mdp] funded by DARPA.
+This year I contributed to handful of related projects too, including bypassing expensive simulations by building a [surrogate model for material grain growth][grain-growth], contributing to the open-source materials informatics python package [PyMKS][pymks] developed within the research group, and applying informatics approaches to advanced materials in the [Materials Development Program][mdp] funded by DARPA.
 Throughout these projects I've worked hard and met wonderful and intelligent people, but as time went on my interest began to fade.

 ## The Switch